 But, what if you can’t find someone who can be your personal training business mentor?
 Fortunately, there are a lot of options out there, if we are willing to expand our definition of what a mentor is.
 Let’s now discuss several ways that people can get coaching advice―right now―that doesn’t involve a lot of money or meeting one-on-one with someone on a regular basis.

-For those who don’t know, a podcast is like an internet radio show.
-Right now there are hundreds ―if not thousands―of podcasts on virtually anything you want to know.
+A podcast is like an internet radio show.
+Right now there are millions of podcasts on virtually anything you want to know.
 And they are all free!
-Just go to iTunes and open the iTunes store, and in the search box type the name of the subject you want to know more about, along with the word “podcast,” and they will show up.
+Just go to the Google or Apple podcasts app and in the search box type the name of the subject you want to know more about, along with the word “podcast,” and they will show up.

-You can listen from iTunes or even download them to your iPod/mp3 player or phone, and listen to them when you are on the treadmill or driving.
-The really cool thing is that most podcasts are usually updated regularly―some daily or weekly―and you can subscribe to them for free, so they will automatically be delivered to you when you plug your iPod into your computer.
+You can listen from your phone or even download them to your iPod/mp3 player, and listen to them when you are on the treadmill or driving.
+The really cool thing is that most podcasts are usually updated regularly―some daily or weekly―and you can subscribe to them for free, so they will automatically be delivered to your phone or when you plug your iPod into your computer.

 There are podcasts on fitness, medicine, nutrition, marketing—heck, there are even podcasts on how to make podcasts!
 Podcasts save you time learning because now you can learn something anywhere you are.
-Because of this fact, I have to say that:
+Because of this, I have to say:

 - If you’re listening to music while working out―you’re wasting time.

-I know these are strong words, but I really feel people should use these precious moments in life to maximize learning.
+I know these are strong words, but I really feel you should use these precious moments in life to maximize learning.
 In the words of Tony Robbins, take massive action to achieve your goals.
-Podcasts help you do this.
+Podcasts help you achieve this.
 There are only so many hours in the day.
 Make the most of them.

 When I’m in my car, odds are, I’m listening to a podcast about something.